 You may also have some treatments as part of a clinical trial.

 The aim of follow-up care is to make sure everything is going well and to find out if you have any concerns.
-The appointments are usually every few months in the first year.
+The follow-up appointments usually continue for up to five years.
+You have them less often as time goes on.

 We have more information on follow-up care after treatment.